 What Your Roof Warranty Actually Says: A Plain-Language Guide to Common Terms

 Most homeowners sign a roof warranty without knowing what the words inside it mean.
 The Colorado Roofing Association put this guide together to change that.
-Below are eight of the most common roofing warranty terms, explained in plain language.
+Below are eight of the most common warranty terms for residential asphalt shingle roofs, explained in plain language.

 What Is a Limited Lifetime Warranty?

-A limited lifetime warranty is a promise from the shingle maker that lasts as long as the roof is expected to work.
-That is usually 25 to 50 years.
+A limited lifetime warranty is a promise from the shingle manufacturer that lasts as long as the expected service life of the roof, typically 25 to 50 years.
 It does not mean the warranty lasts forever.

-The word "limited" is important.
-It means the warranty has rules.
-It only covers certain problems.
-It does not cover everything that can go wrong with a roof.
-The word "lifetime" sounds like a big promise.
-But it refers to the life of the roof, not the life of the homeowner.
+The word “limited” is important.
+It means the warranty has rules and covers only certain problems.
+The word “lifetime” refers to the expected life of the roof, not the life of the homeowner.

-Roof warranties from manufacturers are mainly designed to cover defects.
-If a shingle cracks or falls apart because of how it was made, that is a defect.
+Shingle manufacturer warranties are designed primarily to cover manufacturing defects.
+If a shingle cracks or falls apart because of how it was made, that is a manufacturing defect.
 If it cracks because a tree branch fell on it, that is damage.
-Damage is handled by homeowner's insurance, not the warranty.
+Damage is handled by homeowner’s insurance, not the warranty.

-When a homeowner makes a warranty claim, the manufacturer decides whether the problem was a defect or something else.
-That decision affects whether the claim is approved.
+When a homeowner files a warranty claim, the manufacturer evaluates whether the problem was a manufacturing defect or something else.
+That determination affects whether the claim is approved.

 What Are Granules?

 Granules are tiny, rough pieces that coat the top of asphalt shingles.
-They look and feel like coarse sand.
-They protect the shingle from the sun, rain, and heat.
+They look and feel like coarse sand and protect the shingle from sun, rain, and heat.

 Think of granules like sunscreen for the shingle.
-When they are there, the shingle stays protected.
-When they fall off too fast, the shingle breaks down sooner.
+When they are present, the shingle stays protected.
+When they fall off too quickly, the shingle breaks down sooner.
 Some granule loss is normal over many years.
-But if granules wash off quickly after a new roof is installed, that can be a sign of a defect.
+If granules wash off quickly after a new roof is installed, that can be a sign of a manufacturing defect.

-The National Roofing Contractors Association (NRCA) notes that granule loss rates are one of the standard things manufacturers check when a warranty claim is filed.
+The National Roofing Contractors Association (NRCA) notes that granule loss rates are one of the standard items manufacturers examine when a warranty claim is filed.
 Faster-than-normal loss can support a defect claim.
-Loss that matches expected aging patterns usually does not.
+Loss that matches expected aging patterns generally does not.

 What Is Blistering?

 Blistering is when small bubbles form on the surface of a shingle.
-It looks a little like a blister on skin.
-It usually happens because of heat or moisture that got trapped inside the shingle during manufacturing.
+It can result from heat or moisture trapped inside the shingle and is sometimes linked to inadequate attic ventilation.

-Some blistering is covered by a warranty.
-Some is not.
-The key question is what caused it.
-Blistering that started because of a manufacturing problem is usually a covered defect.
-Blistering that developed because of poor attic ventilation or extreme heat over time is often excluded.
+Some blistering is covered by a warranty and some is not.
+Blistering that originated from a manufacturing problem is generally a covered defect.
+Blistering that developed because ventilation requirements were not met, or from sustained heat exposure over time, is often excluded.

-When blistering opens up, it exposes the asphalt layer underneath.
-That can speed up how fast a roof ages.
-It is one of the reasons manufacturers look at blistering closely when reviewing a claim.
+When blistering opens up, it exposes the asphalt layer underneath and can accelerate how quickly a roof ages.
+Manufacturers examine blistering closely when reviewing claims because the cause determines whether coverage applies.

 What Is Leakage as Defined in a Warranty?

-In a roof warranty, leakage means water getting through the roof because of a defect in the materials or a mistake during installation.
-Not every roof leak qualifies as a warranty claim.
+In a manufacturer’s warranty, leakage means water getting through the roof because of a defect in the materials themselves, not because of how the roof was installed.
+Not every roof leak qualifies as a manufacturer warranty claim.

 What Is Proration?

 Proration means the warranty pays less as the roof gets older.
 In the early years, the warranty may cover most or all of the cost.
-By the time the roof is 20 years old, it might only cover a small part.
+By year 20, it might cover only a fraction.

-Here is a simple example.
-A 30-year prorated warranty might cover 100 percent of costs in year one.
-By year 15, it covers 50 percent.
-By year 25, it covers 20 percent.
-The homeowner pays the rest out of pocket each time.
+A 30-year prorated warranty might cover 100 percent of costs in year one, 50 percent by year 15, and 20 percent by year 25.
+The homeowner pays the remainder out of pocket each time a claim is paid.

-Some warranties offer a non-prorated period first.
-During that time, the coverage stays at 100 percent.
+Some warranties include a non-prorated period at the start, during which coverage stays at 100 percent.
 After that period ends, proration begins.
-A warranty that says "non-prorated for 10 years" gives full coverage for the first decade before it starts to decrease.
+A warranty that says “non-prorated for 10 years” provides full coverage for the first decade before coverage amounts begin to decrease.

 What Is Workmanship?